Mayalokam

-Mayalokam is a 1945 Telugu-language film produced and directed by Gudavalli Ramabrahmam under the Sarathi Films banner.
+Mayalokam is a 1945 Indian Telugu-language film produced and directed by Gudavalli Ramabrahmam under the Sarathi Films banner.
 It stars Akkineni Nageswara Rao and S. Varalakshmi, with music composed by Galipenchala Narasimha Rao.
-The film is the debut of veteran actor and producer Padmanabham.
-The film was successful at the box office.
+The film marks the debut of veteran actor and producer Padmanabham.
+It was successful at the box office.

 Plot

 Once upon a time, a kingdom called Sambaripura was ruled by Kambhoja Raju, who had 7 wives & 6 sons.
 The first 6 are self-obsessed, and their kids are creampuffs.
 Manikyamba, the benevolent younger queen, conceives at long last.
-On the eve of her Seemantham baby shower ceremony, astrologers declare that she will give birth to a noble hero and an emperor.
-Listening to it, the rest of the queens envy.
-So, they ruse and incriminate Manikyamba for poisoning their progeny.
-Therefore, she is ostracized and reaches a scheduled forest.
+On the eve of her baby shower ceremony, astrologers declare that she will give birth to a noble hero and an emperor.
+This evokes jealousy among the other queens.
+So, they scheme and incriminate Manikyamba for poisoning their progeny.
+Therefore, she is ostracized and reaches a secluded forest.
 However, Manikyamba is shielded by Siva & Parvati as tribals when she delivers a baby boy Sarabandi Raju.
 Years roll by, and Sarabandi turns into a gallant & jack of all trades.
-Meanwhile, in the fort, Kambhoja Raju is ailing with a chronic ulcer, and the solitary means to recoup him is to gain medicine, i.e., amalgamated beyond the seven seas; one pillar is the floor and in the tuft of princess Yojanagandhi's hair.
+Meanwhile, in the fort, Kambhoja Raju is ailing with a chronic ulcer, and the solitary means to cure him is to gain medicine, i.e., amalgamated beyond the seven seas; one pillar is the floor and in the tuft of princess Yojanagandhi's hair.
 Being cognizant of the plight, Manikyamba delegates the responsibility to Sarabandi, divulging the past.
 Now, Sarabandi intrudes into the fort as a doctor and temporarily relieves the King.
 He also promised to procure the medicine and the King's edicts to bestow his kingdom to whoever gains it.
 Hereupon, the 6 greedy princes decide to acquire it when Sarabandi stipulates a timeline of 40 days, and they proceed.
 Midway, they halt at an arcane place called Tanapuri where Princess Rangasani, whose aim is to oppress men, mocks & seizes them with her tricks.
 Following the end of the term, Sarabandi himself sets foot.
 Amid this, he is acquainted with a charming Ratnagandhi, whom he relieves from the clutches of demons, and they crush.
 Then she detects his necessity and accords him a Keelu Gurram, the magical horse via which he gets his destiny.
 After an adventurous act, Sarabandi triumphs in his mission when enraged Yojanagandhi confronts him.
 Consequently, Veerabhadra appears, proclaiming that Sarabandi is Siva's boon, and mandates her to knit him, which she accepts.
 Sarabandi is on the return with Yojanagandhi & Ratnagandhi.
 En route, he encounters Rangasani, and she bows her head down to free his sibling, but they slyly snatch the medicine by backstabbing him.
 At last, with the blessings of Siva & Parvati, Sarabandi recoups and cures his father.
 Moreover, he rectifies his stepmothers & their sons, who plead pardon from Manikyamba.
 Finally, the movie ends happily with Sarabandi's crowing ceremony.